pearpages/my-blog-v1/_drafts/mongodb.markdown

 When working with **_id**s, **insert** will prevent us of overwritting a value once is already created.
 Save, let us update a document once it's already existing.
 But in fact they are aweful for concurrency, so it's recomended to use **update** command.

+## Update

+Two concurrent updates will be executed one after the other.

 ```
 db.foo.update(query,update,options);